yusufklncc/Hackintosh-for-All-Computers/tools/phase0/README.md

 # Phase 0 - config tree analysis

-Read-only tooling used to decide whether the 178 hand-maintained configs under `EFI/OC/config/` can be generated from a layered profile set instead.
+Historical.
+Read-only tooling used to decide whether the 178 hand-maintained configs under `EFI/OC/config/` could be generated from a layered profile set instead.
+They can, they now are, and that tree has been removed - so these scripts only run against a checkout old enough to still have it.

+Kept because they are the evidence behind the decision, not just its result.

 Run from the repository root, Python 3.11+, no dependencies: